vinicbarros/vinicbarros/README.md

 ###

-<p align="left">I'm a 19 years old developer and i started to code 2 years ago.
+<p align="left">I'm a 20 years old developer and i started to code 2 years ago.
 I love a new challenge and coding gives me this every day!</p>

 ###

-- 🌵 Currently i'm learning React Native
+- 🌵 Currently i'm learning Spring Boot
 - 🎲 I'm looking to learn more languages and improve people lives!
 - 🤠 Pronouns: He/Him
 - 🖼️ I love art and games!